-The SDSU Oscar Larson School of Performing Arts will be hosting SDSU Woodwinds Day for middle and high school woodwind players on Saturday, March 30, 2019 on the campus of South Dakota State University.
-Last year was our biggest year ever, and we look forward to another fun-filled day!
-This is a day to help your students with a variety of topics, including technique, tone, scales, vibrato, articulation, and warming up.
-We’ll be discussing audition preparation and how to deal with those pesky nerves.
+The School of Performing Arts will be hosting SDSU Woodwinds Day for middle and high school woodwind players on Saturday, March 21, 2020, on the campus of South Dakota State University.
+This day is dedicated to learning about all things woodwind-related.
+A variety of topics will be discussed including: tone production, scales, articulation, and warm ups.
 Current SDSU music students will be assisting throughout the day and will lead a discussion of opportunities to stay involved with music during college.

 The day will also include performances by faculty and students.
 Everyone will join in the big flute, clarinet or saxophone choir finale!
 Parts will be sent out in advance so students are able to prepare.

 Students grade 6 and up are welcome and they will certainly take away information that will strengthen your band.
 The event cost is $15 for a t-shirt - prepayment is required.
 If the $15 dollar fee is not paid, students are still able to attend; however they will not receive a t-shirt.

 Register by Monday March 16.
 Registration forms and letters have been sent out to band directors.